siblount/JzSense/README.md

 There may be other things missing.
 If you found something thats missing and it's not mentioned in this post, please post a new issue describing what is missing and where it can be found.
 ## Planned Updates
-- Fix some methods returning void when it shouldn't be.
+- Add missing documentation for properties.
 - Add signals
-- Update enums
+- Update classes w/ missing enums.
 - Update JSDOC for classes, constructors, and methods.